acts-project/acts/docs/core/core.rst

 Core library
 ============

-The Acts core functionality is grouped into modules, where each module contains tools related to one particular subject, i.e. experiment geometry or vertexing.
+The ACTS core functionality is grouped into modules, where each module contains tools related to one particular subject, i.e. experiment geometry or vertexing.

 .. toctree::